deltachat/deltachat-android/README.md

 - Alternatively, you can download the [deltachat-android zip-file](https://github.com/deltachat/deltachat-android/archive/master.zip); in this case, also download the [deltachat-core zip-file](https://github.com/deltachat/deltachat-core/archive/master.zip) and place its contents to `MessengerProj/jni/messenger-backend`

-There is no need to build the core library itself, deltachat-android just references them.

-Then, call `ndk-build` in the `MessengerProj` directory to build the C-part.
+Then, call `ndk-build` in the `MessengerProj` directory to build the C-part; this also builds deltachat-core.
 Afterwards run the project in Android Studio.
 The project requires API 25.

 With chance, that's it :) - if not, read on how to setup a proper development environment.